CahyadiCharles24/FrontEndTest-99/README.md

    ```

 4. Line returns (new lines) in the description text should be displayed on page.
 The text must NOT be all in one line.
-   plits it into an array using the newline character ("\n"), and then maps over that array to create a new paragraph ("<p>") element for each line.
+   plits it into an array using the newline character ("\n"), and then maps over that array to create a new paragraph ("p") tag element for each line.
 This ensures that each line of the description is rendered on a newline in the output.
    ```javaScript
       {descVisible &&
             props.description.split("\n").map((text, idx) => (